silaspe/maths/docs/rand.md

 Genesis 1:20

-And then God said "let there be fishes in the water and birds in the air".
+And then God said "Let there be fishes in the water and birds in the air".

 Genesis 1:21